NEU-DS-4200-F20-Staff/In-Class-Programming--D3-Line-Chart/README.md

 1. Commit all your local code and push it to your remote GitHub Classroom-generated repository.

-1. Submit the URL of **your GitHub Classroom-generated repository** (not your GitHub Page) to the associated assignment on Canvas](https://northeastern.instructure.com/courses/18721/assignments/573839). **Do not submit a link to a personal repository.
+1. Submit the URL of **your GitHub Classroom-generated repository** (not your GitHub Page) to [the associated assignment on Canvas](https://northeastern.instructure.com/courses/18721/assignments/573839). **Do not submit a link to a personal repository.
 It must be within our class GitHub organization.**

 # Assignment Setup (For Instructors Only):